mckern/portland/README.md

 # Brewvana

 Portland's often called "Brewvana" due to the amazing number of craft breweries and cider-houses, beer bars, and general pub scene.
-Here's an opinionated (via @ahpook) selection of the best of the crop, with their Neighborhood in parenthesis:
+Here's an opinionated (via @ahpook) selection of the best of the crop, with their Neighborhood in parentheses:

 ## Breweries/Brewpubs

 * [Cascade Barrel House](http://www.cascadebrewingbarrelhouse.com/): The "House of Sour", specialists in barrel-aged, fruited lambic and gueuze styles.
 Not to be missed.
 (Close-in SE)
 * [Upright Brewing](http://www.uprightbrewing.com/): Mostly a Saison/Farmhouse specialist.
 (Close-in North Portland)
 * [Ex Novo](http://www.exnovobrew.com/): A relatively new entrant to the PDX Brewing scene, but I like everything I've had from them, especially their "Eliot" IPA and "Wonder Twins" Rye IIPA.
 (Close-in North Portland)
 * [Reverend Nat's](http://reverendnatshardcider.com/): Cider house.
-Innovative, challenging, occasionally undrinkable but always interesting (Close-in North Portland)
+Innovative, challenging, occasionally undrinkable but always interesting.
+(Close-in North Portland)
-* [Ecliptic Brewing](http://eclipticbrewing.com/): Former Deschutes and Full Sail brewmaster, great mix of traditional and experimental styles, tasty pub fare and a very cool setting at the South end of hoppin' Mississippi Ave (North Portland)
+* [Ecliptic Brewing](http://eclipticbrewing.com/): Former Deschutes and Full Sail brewmaster, great mix of traditional and experimental styles, tasty pub fare and a very cool setting at the South end of hoppin' Mississippi Ave.
+(North Portland)
 * [Baerlic Brewing](http://baerlicbrewing.com/): Also relatively new, mostly English styles like Bitters, Cream Ales, and an amazing Stout.
 No food served.
 (Close-in SE)
 * [Base Camp Brewing](http://basecampbrewingco.com/): If you ever wished that REI sold beer, Base Camp will feel like home.
 They're primarily lager specialists, which is unusual and welcome in the land of top-fermentation.
 (Central Eastside)
-* [Natian Brewing](http://natianbrewery.com/): Unsure if they have a tasting room, call first (Central Eastside)
+* [Natian Brewing](http://natianbrewery.com/): Unsure if they have a tasting room, call first.
+(Central Eastside)
-* [Breakside Brewing](http://www.breakside.com/): fantastic food and award-winning beer. *Mostly* lives up to the hype.
+* [Breakside Brewing](http://www.breakside.com/): Fantastic food and award-winning beer. *Mostly* lives up to the hype.
 (Dekum/North Portland)
 * [10 Barrel Brewing](http://www.10barrel.com/): Sadly, now owned by a giant megacorp, but the beer is still pretty darn good.
 (The Pearl)
 * [Von Ebert Brewing](http://vonebertbrewing.com/): Previously Ohio-based Fat Head brewing, but now an independent brewery.
-In the Pearl, just down from 10 Barrel and Deschutes so it's easy to bar-hop between them (see what I did there?)
+In the Pearl, just down from 10 Barrel and Deschutes so it's easy to bar-hop between them. (see what I did there?)
 * [Deschutes](http://www.deschutesbrewery.com/pubs/portland/): One of the originators of NW craft brewing.
 Still kills it with a variety of styles, especially their Porters and Stouts.
 (The Pearl)
 * [Rogue Distillery and Public House](https://www.facebook.com/RoguePortland/events): Inexplicably popular; responsible for some of the least tasty "craft" beers I've ever had.
 Do not be tricked into buying the Voodoo Maple Bacon beer, it's disgusting.